- Address: Luzhniki Street, 24, Moscow

-* Country: Russia
+- Country: Russia

 - Capacity: 81,000

-* Opened: 31 July 1956
+- Opened: 31 July 1956

 - Main use: Football

 Extra stadium info – Grand Sports Arena of the Luzhniki Olympic Complex

 The Grand Sports Arena of the Luzhniki Olympic Complex opened as the Central Lenin Stadium.
 It became a venue for several events, like athletics, concerts, football, ice hockey, rugby sevens and wrestling.
-Spartak Moscow had been tenants of the stadium until they moved to a new home in 2014.
+Spartak Moscow used the stadium for home games until they moved to a new home in 2014.
 In 2017, they became the first Russian football club with 10 domestic top-flight league titles.
 Spartak Moscow drew an average attendance of 32,000 in 15 home games during that domestic top-flight football league season.
-The stadium’s record attendance was set in 1963, when 102,000 people showed up for a football match between the USSR and the national football team of Italy.
-In 1980, the stadium was one of the venues for the world famous Games of the Olympiad.
-On 20 October 1982, a disaster occured during a UEFA Cup match.
-66 people died in the stampede, which made it the nation’s worst sporting disaster at the time.
+The stadium’s record attendance was set in 1963, when 102,000 people showed up for a football match between the former USSR and the national football team of the Italian Republic, commonly known as Italy.

 The first match of the 2018 FIFA World Cup was played at the stadium.
 78,000 people attended the game between the national football teams of Russia and Saudi Arabia.
-Russia won the match 5-0.
+Russia won the match against Saudi Arabia 5-0.
 Yury Gazinsky scored the first goal of the 2018 FIFA World Cup.
-The venue also hosted the 2018 FIFA World Cup final, which was won by the national football team of France after beating Croatia 4-2.
+The venue also hosted the 2018 FIFA World Cup final, which was won by the national football team of the French Republic after beating Croatia 4-2.
 It was the first FIFA World Cup final for Croatia and the third FIFA World Cup final for the French Republic.

 FIFA World Cup finals